Gregory P. Chini, Associate Professor

 - Geophysical (especially Oceanographic), Environmental, Biological and Industrial Fluid Dynamics

-- Mathematical Modeling, Asymptotic Analysis, Bifurcation Theory, Physical Applied Mathematics, Numerical Solution of PDEs
+- Mathematical Modeling, Asymptotic and Variational Analysis, Bifurcation Theory, Physical Applied Mathematics, Numerical Solution of PDEs

-- Nonlinear Dynamics, Transport, and Mixing in Turbulent Convection and Boundary Layers
+- Nonlinear Dynamics, Optimal Transport, and Mixing in Turbulent Convection and Boundary Layers

-For more information, please see the Center for Fluid Physics web page at: www.cfp.unh.edu.
+For more information, please see the Integrated Applied Mathematics web page.

 - K. Li, G. P. Chini, Z. Zhang & G. Flierl.
 Langmuir circulation: An agent for vertical restratification?
 Journal of Physical Oceanography (2012) 42, pp. 1945–1958.